ViSiDeL/DOGUI/dogui/README.md

 npm install
 ```

-**NOTE** - If you run into an error stating that you are not allowed to run scripts on the system, run the following command:
+**WINDOWS** - If you run into an error stating that you are not allowed to run scripts on the system, run the following command:

 ```bash
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser